-The years of preschool and kindergarten are among the most important in a child’s development.
+The years of Preschool, Prekindergarten, and Kindergarten are among the most important in a child’s development.
 There is no time when young minds will grow and change more rapidly.
 There is no period more critical in shaping the ways that children learn and think, interact with others, and feel about school and themselves.

 What does “educational excellence” mean for a 3-, 4-, or 5-year-old?

 At many schools, the answer lies in acceleration — in short, presenting material from first, second, or third grade early.
 At MFS, we disagree with this approach.
 We believe the most excellent experience for young children is the most developmentally appropriate one.

 Yes, preschoolers can be taught to sit in circle time for extended lessons, to complete work sheets, and solve math problems.
 No, this is not optimal use of their remarkable talents.

 Young children are wired to explore.
 They learn through play.
 They learn in motion.
 And they should learn not only facts and skills, but also how to cooperate and communicate, to be part of a school community, to be resilient and resourceful.

 Skilled teachers create opportunities for students to learn these lessons.
 They channel children’s natural curiosity.
 They help each student face challenges and experience successes.

 How are children supported during their school day?